tbergeron/ThinAir/README.md

 This ain't no revolution, but a simple, concised way of achieving what you want without having to re-invent the wheel.

-Another goal I have in mind while doing this project is to show everyone (even **PHP** developers!) that Node.js projects are fun, flexible and can finally replace those old technologies once and for all.
+Another goal I have in mind while doing this project is to show everyone (even *PHP* developers!) that Node.js projects are fun, flexible and can finally replace those old technologies once and for all.

+## <a name="documentation" href="#documentation">Documentation</a>

+The code base is currently moving way too fast to actually generate "reliable" docs.
+But don't worry though, I'm currently in the process of stabilizing it, so the docs should be out pretty soon!

 ## <a name="contributors" href="#contributors">Contributors</a>